 In conversation with Tim Parker

-Tim Parker, who took the helm as our Chairman in November 2014, shares what he likes about the National Trust and why he’s looking forward to his new role.
+Tim Parker, who took the helm as our Chair in November 2014, shares what he likes about the National Trust and why he’s looking forward to his new role.
 As featured in the spring 2015 issue of our magazine.

 What attracted you to the role of Chair?

 I think one of the defining features of this country is the wonderful natural beauty of the countryside and the fabulousness of our historical heritage.
 For me, the National Trust embodies all of that.
 I’ve been a member for at least 25 years and a lot of the happiest Sundays spent by my family when our four children were young were at Trust properties.

 Why do you care about the National Trust and its work?

 For me, it’s vital that everybody gets an opportunity to see beautiful things and to get off their couch and into the countryside, but also to appreciate the historical background to our country.
 We take it for granted, but there are many countries that simply don’t have this wonderful array of historical buildings around them and a very interesting story to tell.